Hiking Boots are one of those things that you just need to spend some time learning about before you buy.

 The collar is padded to offer plenty of comfort as you maneuver over varying terrain, and the cushioned EVA footbed and dual density EVA midsole provide excellent stability as you hike.

-The rubber lugs on the outsole also work well providing good traction and grip on the ground underfoot.
+The rubber lugs on the outsole also work well by providing good traction and grip on the ground underfoot.
 Overall, a very good value for money pair of hiking boots.

 #5 Lowa Renegade Mid GTX